amata31/Analysis_highreshiftgalaxies/README.md

 ## 📂 Data Source

-The spectral data used in this project is publicly available through the JADES archive:
+The spectral data used in this project is publicly available through the DJA archive:

 🔗 https://s3.amazonaws.com/msaexp-nirspec/extractions/nirspec_graded.html?&sn50_min=3